stbensonimoh/cbhg-volunteer-form/README.md

 This is a volunteer application form for CBHG.

 ## Getting Started
 This project is built using `React.js` for the frontend and uses `Netlify functions` for the API.
-Itrequires Netlify CLI and Node.js version 14 or later.
+It requires Netlify CLI and Node.js version 14 or later.

 Installing the CLI globally provides access to the `netlify` command.
 To install, run the following command from any directory in your terminal: